-Now in our second century, we find ourselves operating in 85 countries, with a strong global membership, and more than a thousand students enrolled on our teacher training programmes.
+Now well into our second century, we find ourselves operating in 85 countries, with a strong global membership, and more than a thousand students enrolled on our teacher training programmes.

 The reputation of the Royal Academy of Dance was founded upon the expertise of an international group of dancers and, perhaps most importantly, teachers.
 It is thanks to generations of these visionaries that we are recognised as a leader in our field.
 Our founders’ successors in the Faculty of Education have risen to the challenges posed by the global pandemic and have been able to offer innovative online access to the best possible dance education for our students.

-In the autumn of 2021, the RAD will move into a brand-new purpose built headquarters.
+In Spring of 2022, the RAD moved to a brand-new purpose built headquarters.
 With state-of-the-art facilities, we will be delivering world class dance teaching programmes in the best possible learning environment for you, with teaching staff well known for their research, expertise and breadth of experience.

 The RAD firmly believes that every student should be supported and encouraged within a professional yet considerate and sympathetic environment.
 Our alumni will attest to the success of this nurturing approach.